BattletechModders/TisButAScratch/README.md

 ![TextPop](https://github.com/ajkroeg/TisButAScratch/blob/main/doc/bleedingout.png)

 ### <b>Advanced Life Support Gear</b>:

+To completely disabled TBAS for a unit, give the unit a tag from setting disableTBASTag (by default "TBAS_Disabled")

 Mech gear to influence injury effects:

 Gear that sets `DisablesBleeding` to True will prevent the pilot from taking bleeding injuries.